 - First Impressions Matter

 While most of us know what goes into a good resume, cover letters are more mysterious.
 Cover letter writing may seem like a necessary evil when you are looking for work, but it’s just as important as preparing your resume.
 Crafting an awesome cover letter will help get your foot in the door and land that job.
 But what actually makes a good cover letter?
 How long should a cover letter be?
 Who should I address it to?
 Take a look at some sample printable templates to help you with your letter.

 It’s no longer good enough to have an impressive resume; you need a good cover letter too.
 Hiring managers and recruiters spend, on average, 7 seconds on a job application when first scanning it and deciding if the candidate is worthy.
-With this in mind, your cover letter must be spot on, laser targeted and very compelling.
+With this in mind, your cover letter must be spot-on, laser-targeted, and very compelling.

 The Resume Was the Easy Part